DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/04-evaluation/homework.md

 Where $P$ is precision and $R$ is recall.

-Let's compute F1 for all thresholds from 0.0 to 1.0 with increment 0.01
+Let's compute F1 for all thresholds from 0.0 to 1.0 with increment 0.01 using the validation set

 At which threshold F1 is maximal?